 Parisian Pâtisserie: You can’t go to Paris without trying some pastry and baked goods.
 They can be found all over the city and the selection is overwhelming.
 Sit down and enjoy a delicious coffee and mouth-watering, authentic meal.
 Go for a Café au lait and Croque-monsieur combo, or opt for something sweet like an Éclair or Croissant aux Amandes.

 Tour de Eiffel has a charming park right “below it”.
-If the weather allows for it, you can bring food, a blanket, and relax while enjoying the view.
+If the weather allows for it, you can bring food and a blanket, and relax while enjoying the view.
 Buy an assortment of Parisian treats (including fresh croissants, macarons, baguette, cheese and more) and something bubbly.
 A perfect way to start your day.

-You will probably be met by quite a long queue, but don’t let it drive you away.
+You will probably be met by quite a long queue, but don’t let it put you off.
 The restaurant has a really great system that ensures smooth ordering.
 With everything tastefully fresh and homemade for such an affordable price, I really understand why this place is so popular.

 Tips: The queue for inside seating is so much longer than for takeaway.
 I recommend ordering the food to-go and then walk to Rosiers-Joseph Migneret Garden.

 L’As du Fallafel Details